Scuba Diving Destinations

 The Cephalopod Parade

 Reef density is the first thing you notice.
 Cephalopod density is the second.
-I have lost count of the number of dives in Puerto Galera that delivered an octopus encounter I would have flown for on its own.
+I have lost count of the number of dives in Puerto Galera that delivered an octopus or cuttlefish encounter I would have flown for on its own.
 Mimic octopus, sliding across sand in the late afternoon, pretending to be a flatfish until it remembers it is meant to be a banded sea krait.
 Blue-ringed octopus, the size of a thumb, sitting on a coral head with its rings blinking on and off like a warning sign.
 Wonderpus on the move.
 And the one that gets me every time, the flamboyant cuttlefish, walking across the sand on its hyponomes with the colours rolling through its skin in waves of hot pink, yellow and dark purple.
 There is no other animal that looks like this.

 This is one of those destinations where a dedicated macro camera earns its weight.
 I have shot the same dive sites with three different setups and the macro days are the ones I keep coming back to in the edit.